HackBulgaria/Programming101/week5/zoo_problem.md

 ## The program, simulating a zoo

-We can have a lots of Zoo, but for the simulation, we are going to create one Zoo when the program starts and work with it.
+We can have a lots of Zoos, but for the simulation, we are going to create one Zoo when the program starts and work with it.

 You should have the following interface to communicate with the written program: